dsathyakumar/a11y-auditor/README.md

 ```

 #### To author new rules :
 ---------------------------------------------------------
 1. Create a new numbered rule named file AX_XX.js (eg: AX_01.js) under lib/rulesImpl
 2. Follow the pattern in which the files are authored under lib/rulesImpl/AX_XXX.js
-3. Place an entry in lib/rulesProcessor/rulesExecutor.js (for the auditRunner to pick up your rule)
-4. The exported object via module.exports will contain the following:
+3. The exported object via module.exports will contain the following:

 ```
 module.exports = {
 	name: "shortNameMentioningWhatThisRuleDoes",
 	description: "Detailed description of the rule",
 	ruleID: "AX_XXX",
-	tagName: ['array of tagName affected'],
+	tagName: ['comma separated array of tagNames'], // the rule will execute for the tags mentioned here
 	handler: Handler function Implementation,
 	isGlobal: Boolean //to indicate if this rule checks on document level checks, compliance : 'AA'
 };

 ```

+`tagName` can take :
+1. ['comma separated array of tagNames'] if its not a Global Rule.
+2. [] if its a Global Rule as its not tag specific and will execute just once for the document.
+3. ['\*'] if its to execute for all rules

+`compliance` can take : A, AA, AAA

 #### File Structure :